Q.1: What is the prostate?

 R17: Fatigue is the most common side effect due to the treatment itself and the daily travelling.
 Patients may complain they have no energy; this usually starts after the second or third week of treatments.
 Energy levels gradually reappear after the treatments are finished.

-- A bowel disturbance like diarrhea is typical.
+A bowel disturbance like diarrhea is typical.
 To alleviate it, avoid high-fibre food, including raw fruits and vegetables, whole grain bread, spicy foods, caffeine and dairy products (yogurt may be better tolerated).
-Even though unproven, some research has come out against taking antioxidants (selenium) during the treatments.
-Seek counsel with a dietician if you have further issues.
+Do not take any dietary supplements or vitamins without informing your doctor.
+Some may be discouraged during treatment.
+If you have further questions, consult a dietitian or your doctor.
+Gastrointestinal symptoms are common during treatment.
+They fade over time, but may be permanent in a small number of patients (5-10%).

-- Urgent and frequent need to urinate can be another side effect.
-Some men have difficulty emptying the bladder after urination.
-Still other men may find blood in the urine; this is rare and occurs as a late complication.
+Urgent and frequent need to urinate can be another side effect.
+Some men have difficulty emptying their bladder.
+Urgent need to urinate and irritative symptoms are quite common in the acute phase.
+They fade over time, but may be permanent in a small number of patients (5-10%).
 Finally, another rare side effect, usually only seen in men who had a prior history of difficulty urinating, is the inability to urinate at all.
+In this case, a visit to the emergency room of the nearest hospital is indicated.
 Some medications may be prescribed to help urination problems.
 Should complete inability to urinate occurs, a catheter (a tube) may be temporarily inserted into the bladder until the condition is resolved.

-- Erectile difficulties such as problems obtaining or maintaining an erection will usually appear gradually after the series of treatments is finished, that is one to two years later.
-In 50% of patients, erectile difficulties continue to occur up to five years post radiation therapy.
+Erectile difficulties such as problems obtaining or maintaining an erection can occur.
+The percentage of risk of erectile dysfunction may vary with each patient.
+However, unlike other side effects, the erection problems appears gradually several months or even years after treatment, but does not affect libido or orgasm.
 The good news is that treatments are available.
 For more information, see our section on erectile dysfunction.
 A decrease in the volume of ejaculation can also be observed.

 - treat your skin gently using lukewarm water with a mild soap, avoiding washing the marks made by the technician;